 The School of Systems and Logistics is the Air Force's sole provider of professional continuing education courses in the areas of acquisition, logistics, and software engineering.
 With more than 80 courses and seminars, the school plans, develops, and conducts courses and programs to satisfy the technical management educational needs of logistics, systems, and acquisition customers from the Air Force, Department of Defense, and other federal agencies.
 More than 20,000 students receive education from the School of Systems and Logistics each year.

 The school currently offers Air Force courses ranging in length from two days to four weeks in the disciplines of acquisition management, engineering management, and sustainment.
 It is also the leader in Web-based education for the acquisition and logistics workforce, providing the tools, skills, and abilities to manage the entire spectrum of a systems life cycle.

-The Civil Engineer School provides professional continuing education in engineering, environmental, and services management subjects for military officers and civilians in the civil engineering and services career fields.
+The Civil Engineer School provides professional continuing education in engineering, environmental, and management subjects for military officers and civilians in the civil engineering career field.
 The school offers more than 70 courses and seminars delivered in-residence, on-site, by videotape and satellite presentations, and through consultation services.
-More than 5,000 students worldwide receive education from the Civil Engineer and Services School annually.
+More than 5,000 students worldwide receive education from the Civil Engineer School annually.

 Civilian Institution Programs (CIP) manages the graduate degree programs of more than 2,400 Air Force members in civilian universities, research centers, hospitals, and industrial organizations to meet the specific educational requirements of the Air Force.
 Additionally, this program arranges professional continuing education courses for approximately 1,800 Air Force personnel annually.